stefanopog/node-red-contrib-dominodb/README.md

 ### Prerequisites
 * This package depends on the **AppDev package** distributed by **HCL**.
 You need to install that package **separately**.
 * It is **IMPORTANT** that the **dominodb AppDev pack** would be available as `@domino/domino-db` for the **require** statement used by this NodeRed package !
-* A very raw guide to install the **AppDev package** on your local machine or on an **IBM Cloud NodeRed Starter kit** is available in the [docs Github repository](https://github.com/stefanopog/node-red-contrib-dominodb/blob/master/docs/Using%20the%20new%20Domino%20V10%20NodeRED%20nodes%202.pdf) as **Using the new Domino V10 NodeRED nodes 2.pdf**
+* A very raw guide to install the **AppDev package** on your local machine or on an **IBM Cloud NodeRed Starter kit** is available [here](https://stefanopog.github.io/node-red-contrib-dominodb-docs/docs/images/envSetup/envSetup.pdf) as **Using the new Domino V10 NodeRED nodes 2.pdf**

 # **Package Details**